 - If you've already consulted with a

-psychologist, general practitioner (family

-doctor, nurse practitioner or counsellor),

-or psychiatrist about the traumatic event,
+psychologist or psychiatrist about the

-have them report to the WCB.
-Tell your care
+traumatic event, have them report to the

-provider you have filed a WCB claim and
+WCB.
+Tell your care provider you have filed

-give them your claim number.
+a WCB claim and give them your claim

+number.

-- Your care provider should identify any restrictions resulting from your injury and give them to you in writing.
+- The psychologist or psychiatrist should identify any restrictions resulting from your injury and give them to you in writing.
 You need to let your employer and the WCB know your restrictions as soon as possible.